codaxy/curriculum/sass/css-guide.md

             transition-porperty: all; (in this case, background-color and box-shadow)
             transition-duration: 0.2s;
             transition-timing-function: ease-out;
-            transition-delay: 0; (not necessary to se it to 0) */
+            transition-delay: 0; (it's not necessary to set it to 0) */
         ...
     };